sngjuk/argparse-to-class/README.md

 # Argparse_to_class for Jupyter execution

 Simple argparse transform into class format for Jupyter notebook users. (due to Jupyter argv argument passing problem)<br />
-Just copy and paste class-transformed code into your args-codes, when you just want to run the script in jupyter. <br/>
+Just copy and paste class-transformed code into args-code, when you just want to run the script in jupyter. <br/>
 So you don't need to change internal code.

 ### Usage :